Chhatrapati Shivaji Terminus: Structure

-The main station building was designed in the Victorian Gothic Revival style of architecture by British architect F. W. Stevens, with influences from Romanesque and classical Indian architecture.
+The main station building was designed in the Gothic Revival architecture style of architecture by British architect Frederick William Stevens, with influences from Romanesque and classical Indian architecture.
 The overall complex consists of a centrally domed office structure and a 330-foot-long platform connected to a 1,200-foot-long train shed.

 The main office building has a C-shaped plan which is symmetrical on an east–west axis, but it has been designed in such a way that all sides are proportionally ornamented.
 It is crowned by a high central dome, which acts as the focal point.
 The dome is an octagonal ribbed structure with an allegorical female figure symbolising Progress, holding a torch pointing upwards in her right hand and a spoked wheel in her left hand.

 The side wings enclose the courtyard, which opens on to the street.
 The wings are anchored by monumental turrets at each of their four corners, which balance and frame the central dome.
 The façades present the appearance of well-proportioned rows of windows and arches.
 The skyline, turrets, pointed arches, and eccentric ground plan are close to classical Indian palace architecture.
+The exterior and streets outside have pedestrian subways made by the Brihanmumbai Municipal Corporation, and recently, a new metro station on Mumbai Metro Line 3, called Chhatrapati Shivaji Maharaj Terminus Metro station.

 The interior of the heritage building was conceived as a series of large rooms with high ceilings, which are now primarily used as offices of the Central Railways.
 The ground floor of the North Wing, known as the Star Chamber, still in use as the suburban booking office, is embellished with Italian marble and polished Indian blue stone, and its walls were lined with glazed tiles made by Maw & Co of Britain.

 The building is liberally ornamented with statuary, bas-reliefs, and friezes.
 The stone arches are covered with carved foliage and grotesques.
 The main entrance gates are flanked by figures of a lion (representing Britain) and a tiger (representing India).
 The main structure is built from a blend of Indian sandstone and limestone, while high-quality Italian marble was used for the key decorative elements.
 Externally, the building is decorated with sculpture, tiles, ornamental iron and brass railings.
 There are allegorical statues representing Commerce, Agriculture, Engineering and Science, as well as busts of Indian donors such as Jamsetjee Jeejeebhoy and Jagannath Shankarseth carved into niches on the external walls.
-The decorative elements such as the sculpture, wood carving, grills for the ticket offices, and the balustrades for the grand staircases were the work of students at the Sir Jamsetjee Jeejebhoy School of Art, guided by John Lockwood Kipling.
+The decorative elements such as the sculpture, wood carving, grills for the ticket offices, and the balustrades for the grand staircases were the work of students at the Sir J. J. School of Art, guided by John Lockwood Kipling.